-For this list, benefitting program or multiple benefitting programs have been clearly identified and development hours have been estimated (development hours include completion of technical design if still needed, software development, testing, IV&V, etc.).
+For the BRRs included in the cost allocation analysis from the release plan, benefitting program or multiple benefitting programs have been clearly identified and development hours have been estimated (development hours include completion of technical design if still needed, software development, testing, and implementation).

 "Benefit Received" is the name of the cost allocation methodology preferred by CMS and FNS in the APD process when software development costs are more than 50% of system costs, which is the case for RI's UHIP system.
-This methodology is in accordance with the federal "CAM" Cost Allocation Methodology ("CAM") Toolkit.2 The goal for the Benefit Received cost allocation methodology is to distribute shared software development costs equitably among the benefitting programs.
+This methodology is in accordance with the federal CAM" Toolkit.2 The goal for the Benefit Received cost allocation methodology is to distribute shared software development costs equitably among the benefitting programs.

-With the submission of this APD, Rhode Island is proposing to move its DDI cost allocation methodology, effective Jan 1, 2019, from "lines of code" to a "Benefit Received" for software/IT development and implementation, with a slight modification.
-The goal of the Benefit Received cost allocation methodology is to distribute costs fairly to the programs which benefit.
-Rhode Island is proposing an equitable methodology where:
+With the submission of this IAPD, Rhode Island is proposing to move its DDI cost allocation methodology, effective Jan 1, 2019, from LOC to a "Benefit Received" for software/IT development and implementation.
+The goal of the Benefit Received Development Hours cost allocation methodology is to distribute costs fairly to the programs which benefit.
+Rhode Island is proposing to use the CAM methodology despite concerns about the equity of this allocation as it disproportionately impacts two programs with slightly greater than 5% duplicate enrollment.
+Our implementation of the methodology is consistent with the CAM Toolkit where functionality is: